 It’s common knowledge that the number one cause of work-related fatalities is vehicle accidents.
-Now, a new technology threatens to increase the accident potential for drivers.
-According to one research study, the use of a cellular phone while driving increases the risk of having an accident four-fold.
+Cell phones and increasing distractions from phones only increase that risk.
+According to one research study, the use of a cell phone while driving increases the risk of having an accident four-fold.
 Another study found that having a cellular phone in a vehicle increased the risk of being involved in an accident by 34 %.
 The U.S. Department of Transportation reports an increase in the number of complaints about drivers talking on their cellular phones while operating a vehicle.
-Critics of these studies argue that having a cellular telephone in the car can be an advantage when used to call emergency services.
-What do you think?

 - Users are said to be distracted from defensive driving practices, and less responsive to highway traffic situations.
 When they do react, their response time is said to be longer.

 - People on the phone are more likely to have intense conversations that involve problem-solving-which is more distracting than shooting the breeze with a passenger.